tristandunn/tristandunn/_posts/2015-05-05-deploying-jekyll-to-vps-part-2.md

 ## SSH Security

 It's generally recommended that you disable password authentication for SSH to help prevent common brute force attacks.
-You could also whitelist IP addresses, but key authentication is reasonable enough for us.
+You could also add IP addresses to an allowlist, but key authentication is reasonable enough for us.

 We already created and authorized a `deploy` user in the previous article.
 If you're already deploying remotely and using [DigitalOcean][4] you should have